serverlesspolska/serverless-logger/README.md

-# Why no level?
+# Why no levels?
 Usually there are different levels of logs i.e `debug`, `info`, `warn`, `error`.
 They make sense in huge code projects.

 However, after years of working with Lambda I found that for most projects that *don't handle huge volumes* of transactions they are pure *overkill*.

-I order to constrain CloudWatch costs I prefer to set log retention period for several weeks instead of dealing with different log levels.
+In order to constrain CloudWatch costs I prefer to set log retention period for several weeks instead of dealing with different log levels.
 This approach also makes code easier to read.